marksmithson/mark.smithson.me/blog/2022-12-21/index.md

 ### Window Functions Part 2

-One of the most common uses for window functions is to return the first row for a partition.
-To demonstrate this we will find the first flight for each flight.
+One of the most common uses for window functions is to return the first row for ina group or partition.
+To demonstrate this we will find the first flight for each flight number.

-The `row_number` function returns the position of the row within a partition.
-This means we want to specify an ordering within the partition as below:
+We will make use of the `row_number` function which returns the position of the row within a partition.
+We need to specify an ordering within the partition so we get the first flight.

 ```sql
 SELECT